drachenwald/dun-in-mara/events/2024/crown/travel.md

 A taxi from Glengall St to Crawfordsburn will cost about £30.

 There are typically no passport checks or other border controls between Ireland and Northern Ireland.
 However, you must have permission to visit both Ireland and the UK.

-The journey from Dublin City to Belfast takes about 2h30m, with the journey from Dublin Airport slightly shorter.
+The journey from Dublin City to Belfast takes about 2h30m, with the journey from Dublin Airport about 1h50m.

 <div class="text-center m-4">
   <a class="btn btn-primary shadow m-2" href="https://www.aircoach.ie/timetables/705X"><i class="fas fa-bus"></i> Aircoach route 705X timetable</a>